nao-amj/nao-amj/Details.md

 My name is nao.
-Let me introduce myself a little about myself.
+Let me introduce myself a little.

 I have the following five accounts on Instagram, each have different targets.